Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Numerical tests

 These plots demonstrate how rapidly the VMS solution converges to the target projection of the exact solution with increasing $k$.
 We generally observe a linear trend in the semi-log scale plots in \Cref{fig:k_bar}, which indicates exponential convergence.
 The curves are not exactly linear as seen for the last curve in \Cref{fig:k_p_bar}, for instance.
 This local ``roughness" can be attributed to the curvilinear mesh, which manifests large local errors, particularly in the pressure field as observed through \Cref{fig:hp_p} and \Cref{fig:k_p_bar}.

 Lastly, \Cref{fig:k_prime} depicts the $k$-convergence of the computed unresolved scales with respect to the exact unresolved scales.
 We once again observe exponential convergence with increasing $k$ as the error curves all have a linear trend in the semi-log plot.
 Furthermore, we may note that the absolute error values for the unresolved scales shown in \Cref{fig:k_prime} are consistently larger than the error between the VMS solution and the exact projection.
-We thus state that a highly accurate estimation of the fine scales is not essential for obtaining a good approximation of the projection through the proposed VMS approach.